+Tan Choon Keat are siblings.
+Mr Tan Jian Hong, Aaron is the son of Mr Tony

+Tan Choon Keat and nephew of Dato' Seri

+Robert Tan.

-- Tan Choon Keat are siblings.
-Mr Tan Jian Hong, Aaron is the son of Mr Tony - Tan Choon Keat and nephew of Dato' Seri - Robert Tan.
-3. Dato' Seri Robert Tan and Mr Tony Tan Choon Keat are deemed major shareholders of WSC are and their interest in the securities of WSC are set out in the Analysis of Shareholdings of this Annual Report.
+3. Dato' Seri Robert Tan and Mr Tony Tan Choon Keat are deemed major shareholders of WSC Are the coordinate of WSC are and their interest in the securities of WSC are set out in the Analysis of Shareholdings of this Annual Report.